-I’ve been super busy lately, so haven’t had time to write about some things that I would’ve wanted.
-But I will do it soon.
-Meanwhile, here’s a post that I was supposed to publish a while ago but never just got down to it.
+I finally managed to make the trip to Siriraj Medical Museum.
 I was in Bangkok a few weeks ago and was able to visit this museum that my yoga anatomy teacher, Ewa, at the yoga teacher training recommended.
 Should I actually now inform that some of these photos – in addition to the actual museum – are not for the squeamish?!
 Just kidding, don’t worry.
 I’ve left out the freakiest.
 They might get banned anyway.

 This place is situated at the Faculty of Medicine or Siriraj Hospital area and it actually consist of 5 different museums, in a few different buildings.
 It can be a bit tricky finding the correct place but luckily you can always ask someone: plenty of security guards around who are used to tourists looking clueless.
 The place is not too far from Rattanakosin which is the historic part of Bangkok (Khao San Rd area also included in the definition, though it is separate: same same but different, you know).
 It has a plethora of things to see, so maybe next time extend your stay in the area and do something different!